myersm0/ObservableCortex.jl/README.md

 using Colors
 ```

-Then a `CorticalSurface` struct must be created to supply the surface geometry, medial wall definition, etc. I omit this part for brevity, but please see `examples/surface_setup.jl` for details.
+Then a `CorticalSurface` struct must be created to supply the surface geometry, medial wall definition, etc. I omit this part for brevity here, but see `examples/surface_setup.jl` for details.

 You can then define a `Montage` which is just a struct that contains all the things Makie will need to know in order to construct the plot:
 - `views`: the set of brain views you want to visualize (here we'll just use `default_views` to get a four-panel arrangement of medial and lateral views)